-The ZEW Indicator of Economic Sentiment for the Euro Area rebounded sharply to 4.5 in April 2019 from -2.5 in the prior month and beating market expectations of 1.2.
-It is the strongest reading since March last year.
-In April, 50.3 percent of the surveyed analysts expected no changes in the economic activity in the coming six months and 27.1 percent expected it to improve while 22.6 percent expected a deterioration.
-Meantime, the indicator for the current situation declined by 6.6 points to -13.2 and inflation expectations went up by 7.8 points to 1.1.
-Zew Economic Sentiment Index in the Euro Area averaged 23.41 from 1999 until 2019, reaching an all time high of 89.90 in January of 2000 and a record low of -63.70 in July of 2008.
+The ZEW Indicator of Economic Sentiment for the Euro Area rose by 21.2 points from the previous month to -22.4 in September 2019, better than market expectations of -32.2.
+In September, 47.4 percent of the surveyed analysts expected no changes in economic activity and 15.1 percent expected it to improve while 37.5 percent predicted a deterioration in economic conditions.
+Meantime, the indicator of the current economic situation decreased by 1.1 points to -15.6 and inflation expectations rose by 10.6 points to 9.5.
+Zew Economic Sentiment Index in the Euro Area averaged 22.51 from 1999 until 2019, reaching an all time high of 89.90 in January of 2000 and a record low of -63.70 in July of 2008.

 Zew Economic Sentiment Index in Euro Area is expected to be -22.40 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Zew Economic Sentiment Index in Euro Area to stand at -6.00 in 12 months time.
 In the long-term, the Euro Area Zew Economic Sentiment Index is projected to trend around -6.00 in 2020, according to our econometric models.